FDA/precisionFDA/docs/DOCKER_BASED_SETUP.md

 This guide covers all the steps required to get docker based development environment.
-There are also a few _optional_ sections, that are strongly recommended to use for full-stack developer roles
+There are also a few _optional_ sections, that are recommended to use for full-stack developer roles

-## Prerequisites

-Make sure that you understand this [Makefile](../Makefile)

-Make sure you know, which configuration to use.
-Your configuration depends on following

-* role (qa | dev)
-* architecture of your workstation
-  * unless its windows, you can find it using command - `uname -m`
+_Last updated: 17.11.2022_

 ## Installing docker and docker-compose